maubanel/GMS2-4-Directions/gamepad/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 Adding a joystick is much easier as we only have one input device that gives us a direction and magnitude, so there are no multiple button issues we have to track.
+The best choice for the Windows PC is a XBOX controller and for the mac it is a PS3 or PS4 controller (the documentation says it only supports the PS3 controller on the mac, but the PS4 controller does work using bluetooth on 11.15).

+We will be using the gamepad as opposed to the analogue stick as it feels weird to have an analogue stick with just 4 directions.

 <br>